takakd/translation-api/deployments/gcp/README.md

 Ref.
 [Step 4: Update the DNS A and AAAA records to point to the load balancer's IP address](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs?hl=ja#update-dns)

-After a while, the certificate will be approved and you will be able to access it with the domain you specified.
+After a while, the certificate will be approved, and you will be able to access it with the domain you specified.

 ### 6. Clean up